lightningrodlabs/we-tauri/docs/DESIGN.md

 ### lobby DNA
 #### membrane_invitaions zome

 The [*membrane invitations*](https://github.com/holochain-open-dev/membrane-invitations) zome offers to send "DNA clone recipes" to other agents which they can then use to install an instance of the DNA in their conductor.
-It will amongst others contain the required DNA properties of the form
+It contains the required DNA properties of the form

 ```=typescript
 {